The Slide Show/ Neckerchief Slides

 Using Candy Molds

-home with a parrot.
-She had the boys choose which animal they wanted, then they
+parrot.
+She had the boys choose which animal they wanted, then they poured

-table where the 9 year old girl decided that SHE wanted to sell something,
+9 year old girl decided that SHE wanted to sell something, too.
+She

 back.
 Dave Loomis